 Play for Fun and Play for Cash With Fliff

 Fliff is not your traditional sports betting app.
 Users don’t have to load any payment information.
 Meanwhile, Fliff Coins are awarded every two hours to all users.
 So no matter how many bad beats you have to experience, you will get new currency to make more.
-Fliff Coins are the more common app currency, and they can only be used on Fliff bets.
+Fliff Coins are the more common app currency, and they can only be used on Fliff picks.

 Fliff Cash, on the other hand, can be redeemed for real cash prizes once you’ve accumulated enough.
 The question is, can this model bring in customers that are hoping to make big bucks using one of the major sports betting operators?